turingschool-examples/backend_mod_1_prework/day_2/array_methods.md

 ```

 **Method:  .index**

-The .index method is used to return an index value of what is specified in an array.
-If that object is not in the array.
+The .index method is used to return an index value of an object inside an array.
 The output of the method is the index number.
 If the item does not exist in the array, the output will be nil.

 ```
 names = [ "Ben", "Alexis", "Neal", "Bethany" ]